DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 Go to FBI and select SD then go to the folder you copied

-Click <current directory> and click copy all contents
+Select current directory and then copy all contents

-Go back to FBI's main menu and click EXT Save data
+Go back to FBI's main menu and select EXT Save data

-Click Mii Plaza then browse SpotPass data
+Search for StreetPass Mii Plaza then browse SpotPass data

-Click <current directory> and click paste  (Replace all files if asked)
+Select current directory and then paste (Replace all files if asked)